rjcito/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  The first thing I did was create a new toy and then looked at the server logs:

 - Update the number of likes for a toy